-The Council supports the system of collective bargaining and believes in the principle of solving industrial relations problems by discussion and agreement.
-For practical reasons only representatives of employers and employees can do this and this is how the contractual terms and conditions of employment are set for Ealing employees.
+The council supports the system of collective bargaining and believes in the principle of solving industrial relations problems by discussion and agreement.
+For practical reasons only representatives of employers and employees can do this, and this is how the contractual terms and conditions of employment are set for Ealing employees.

-The Council is associated with other local authorities represented on the National Joint Council and Greater London Provincial Council for Local Government Services.
+The council is associated with other local authorities represented on the National Joint council and Greater London Provincial council for Local Government Services.
 It may therefore be advantageous for employees to belong to a trade union that represents them on the appropriate negotiating body.
-Trade union representatives are trained to represent their members' employment related interests with the Council.
-The Council encourages you to be a member of an appropriate trade union.
+Trade union representatives are trained to represent their members' employment related interests with the council.
+The council encourages you to be a member of an appropriate trade union.

-The Council recognises that some employees are also accredited trade union representatives and supports the legitimate activities of these accredited representatives.
-It also expects that they will work within the rules and codes of practice of the union concerned and the Council's trade union facilities agreement when operating in that capacity.
+The council recognises that some employees are also accredited trade union representatives and supports the legitimate activities of these accredited representatives.
+It also expects that they will work within the rules and codes of practice of the union concerned and the council's Trade Union Facilities Agreement when operating in that capacity.

-12 Breaking the law
+Breaking the law

-Breaking the law either at or away from work could damage public confidence in the Council, or could make you unsuitable for the work you do.
+Breaking the law either at or away from work could damage public confidence in the council or could make you unsuitable for the work you do.
 You need to consider carefully whether you should advise your designated manager immediately if the police make any criminal charge against you or if you are convicted of a criminal or civil offence.

 When applying for future jobs at Ealing or elsewhere, you will need to take care about disclosing any past criminal convictions in line with the Rehabilitation of Offenders Act 1974.
 In general, you do not need to disclose a conviction or charge if it is spent.
-If you are in any doubt, you should contact Human Resources or the employee counselling service in complete confidence.
-Contact details are available on the intranet.
+If you are in any doubt, you should contact Human Resources or the employee assistance programme in complete confidence.

-However, in accordance with the Rehabilitation of Offenders Act 1974 you must disclose all convictions, cautions, reprimands and warnings, even if 'spent', when you are applying for a job where you are likely to be working:
+However, in accordance with the Rehabilitation of Offenders Act 1974 you must disclose all convictions, cautions, reprimands, and warnings, even if 'spent', when you are applying for a job where you are likely to be working:

-- with children or vulnerable adults - in a regulated position e.g. working in a school, children's home, nursing home - in certain offices, employments and work eg operation of/ access to a database under section 12 of the Children Act 2004 containing sensitive information
+- with children or vulnerable adults - in a regulated position for example, working in a school, children's home, or nursing home - in certain offices, employments, and work for example operation of or access to a database under section 12 of the Children Act 2004 containing sensitive information

-If you fall into any of these categories, you are required to apply for a criminal records bureau (CRB) disclosure.
-The CRB website provides a comprehensive list of relevant categories http://www.crb.homeoffice.gov.uk/guidance/rb_guidance/eligible_posts.aspx.
+If you fall into any of these categories, you are required to apply for a Disclosure & Barring Service, DBS check.
+The DBS website provides a comprehensive list of relevant categories DBS eligibility guidance - GOV.UK (www.gov.uk).